Crown Prince Attends Launch Of Jordan-Singapore Tech Alliance Forum

-(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein on Thursday attended the launch of the Jordan-Singapore Tech Alliance Forum.
+Singapore, Jan.
+11 (Petra) -- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Thursday attended the launch of the Jordan-Singapore Tech Alliance Forum.

-Speaking at the launch, attended HRH Princess Rajwa Al Hussein, Crown Prince Hussein highlighted the forum's importance in unifying the two countries' efforts towards technological excellence, according to a Royal Court statement.
+Speaking at the launch, attended by Her Royal Highness Princess Rajwa Al Hussein, Crown Prince Al Hussein highlighted the forum's importance in unifying the two countries' efforts towards technological excellence.

 His Royal Highness stressed Jordan's keenness to become a rising force on the international tech scene, highlighting the importance of digital transformation and entrepreneurship in nurturing creativity and turning ideas into reality.